 3. Generate your tax report

 Generate your compliant tax report with the click of a button.
-Our tax engine calculates your tax report on the basis of the Belgian tax framework.
+Our tax engine calculates your tax report on the basis of the US tax framework.

 File your crypto taxes with TaxAct